LinkML at a glance

 Convert to JSON-Schema and using JSON-Schema validators

-Convert to ShEx and validate your data as RDF
+Convert to SHACL or ShEx and validate your RDF data

-Convert to Python dataclasses for easy use within applications
+Convert to Python dataclasses or pydantic for easy use within applications

 Feature: Generation of documentation and websites

-Using the LinkML toolchain you can go from a schema to statically
+Using the LinkML toolchain you can go from a schema to a statically

 hosted searchable website in minutes, with pages for each of your